ogata-lab/eipl-docs/en/docs/model/test.md

 $ ls output/
 SARNN_20230521_1247_41_4_1.0.gif
 ```

-The following figure shows the inference results at the unlearned position ([point D](../teach/overview.md#task)).
-From left to right, the input image, the predicted image, and the predicted joint angles (dotted lines are true values).
-The blue points in the input image are the points of interest extracted from the image, and the red points are the points of interest predicted by the RNN, indicating that the joint angle is predicted while focusing on the robot hand and the grasped object.
+The following figure shows the inference results at an untaught position ([point D](../teach/overview.md#task)).
+From left to right are the input image, the predicted image, and the predicted joint angles (dotted lines represent the true values).
+The blue points in the input image represent the POIs (Point of Interest) extracted from the image, while the red points represent the POIs predicted by the RNN.
+This indicates that the joint angle is predicted while focusing on the robot hand and the grasped object.

 ![results_of_SARNN](img/sarnn-rt_4.webp){: .center}